linan7788626/bending_light_cython/README.md

 3. How to add or remove satellite galaxies and sources:
 There is only one subhalo intrinsically.
 However, in our code, we can also add or remove subhalos if needed.
 So far, you can only add 8 subhalos at most.
 Similarly, you can also control the number of sources.
-  * Hold "=", click the right click to add.
+  * Hold "=", click the right click to add a subhalo.
   * Hold "-", click the right click to remove the last added subhalo.
-  * Hold "=", click the left click to add.
+  * Hold "=", click the left click to add a source.
   * Hold "-", click the left click to remove the last added source.

 4. Toggles: